 To be completed by Student

 Student Name

-Level(i.e. ASN 3rd semester, or BSN 2nd semester, 6

-(i.e. ASN 3rd semester, or BSN 2nd semester, e etc.)
+Level

+Level

 Date

 To be completed by Unit Nurse

 Agreement for Advanced Nursing Skills:

 I will review the student skills checklist for the skill in question.

 I have at least 2 years experience as an RN.

-I will be present with the student during the skill and a ssist them as needed.
+I will be present with the student during the skill and assist them as needed.

 Signature and Title

 Clinical Area

 Skills performed

 Comments:

+Approved 1/19/2016